AleoNet/welcome/documentation/guides/introduction/00_quick_start.md

 APPNAME=helloworld_$RANDOM
 ```
 :::tip
 The length of the application name should be at least 10 characters to optimize deployment costs.
-This is because deployment fees increase exponentially (base^10) for each character in the program name, so longer names result in higher fees.
+This is because deployment fees increase exponentially (base^10) for each character less in the program name starting from 10 characters, so shorter names result in higher fees.
 Using a name with 10 or more characters helps keep deployment costs reasonable.
 :::

 :::info